wellspringcp/wellspring/03-treasury-and-taxation/03-1-taxation.md

 > [Review this section]

 Evasion shall not be criminalized or carry criminal penalties.
-Notwithstanding, should an indepagent present itself to court on either side of the advocacy without having its taxes paid: in any proceeding against it where it stands as a defendant, judgment shall proceed against it by default, and in any proceeding where it appears as a plaintiff, its plea shall not be recognized.
+Notwithstanding, should an indepagent present itself to court on either side of the advocacy without having its taxes paid: in any proceeding against it where it stands as a defendant, judgment shall proceed against it by default (after a legislatively determined grace period during which it may pay to regain protection), and in any proceeding where it appears as a plaintiff, its plea shall not be recognized (but upon payment of its tax debt, it may re-file its complaint).

 - Nevertheless, the police shall continue to provide immediate protection of the physical person and property of that indepagent and its depagents.
 - Indepagents that don't pay their taxes shall be free to leave and shall not suffer imprisonment or any other criminal penalty.